02 Nov 2021

 There is a gift, but there's also a significant part of taking, and that taking and learning that happens through the membership of the Alliance.
 These are the type of learnings that companies take back into their own, let's say business model conversations and their own sustainability conversations.
 And that's how they are thriving and pushing positively the sustainability agenda through the value chain that they are working in with their customers and their clients.

 This is a very large ecosystem of actors that need to come together.
-Only if that happens, not only across the private sector, but equally much with governments, civil society organisations, development banks and financial institutions, are we able to or will we be able to achieve the SDGs by 2030.
+Only if that happens, not only across the private sector, but equally much with governments, civil society organizations, development banks and financial institutions, are we able to or will we be able to achieve the SDGs by 2030.